-Hubs are local mixed-use centres distributed around campus that accommodate significant student housing, plus academic support services open to all faculty, students and staff.
-These hubs will function as neighbourhood 'living rooms' for the daytime community of surrounding academic disciplines as well as for the students who reside there.
-The open space associated with each hub will be informal and busier than the academic commons due to the mixed-use daily program that hubs will include.
-Hub Commons are to address the campus-wide landscape design guidelines of this section, as well as the additional guidelines to be found in Section 3 Supplementary Guidelines for Character Districts and Hubs.
+as for the students who reside there.
+The open space commons associated with each Hub will be informal and busier than the academic commons due to the mixed-use daily program that Hubs will include.
+Mixed-Use Hub Commons are to address the campus-wide landscape design guidelines of this section, as well as the additional guidelines to be found in Section 3 Supplementary Guidelines for Character Districts and Mixed-Use Hubs.